rbouckaert/DeveloperManual/README.md

 ## Low coverage

-The occasional 91 is acceptable (the 95% HPD = 90 to 98 probability the implementation is correct) but coverage below 90 almost surely indicate an issue with the model or operator implementation.
-Also, coverage of 99 or 100 should be looked at with suspicion -- it may indicate overly wide uncertainty intervals.
+The occasional 91 is acceptable (the 95% HPD = 91 to 99 probability the implementation is correct) but coverage below 90 almost surely indicate an issue with the model or operator implementation.
+Also, coverage of 100 should be looked at with suspicion -- it may indicate overly wide uncertainty intervals.

 If correct, distributed binomial with p=0.95, N=100: